 Wash and soak the wheat grains in water for 12 hrs.

-Then drain wheat and add 1 cup of water and grind in mixie.
+Then drain wheat and add 1 cup of water and grind in a mixie.
 Strain through a sieve to get the thick milk.
 Add another cup of water and grind it for another 2 mins.
-Strain and repeat process till you get the husk left behind.
+Strain and repeat the process till you get the husk left behind.
 It took me about 4 times.

 But you also should see if the ghee is oozing out on the sides.
 Add the nuts and mix well.

-The consistency is very important if you want to cut them into shapes.
+Consistency is very important if you want to cut them into shapes.
 If you add more ghee and allow it to be cooked a little longer, you will get the consistency as of Tirunelavi, though I am sure the Traditional sweet has more to its secrecy!